m18ru/preact-small-redux/README.md

 Simple and compact bindings to use [preact](https://github.com/developit/preact) with [small-redux](https://github.com/m18ru/small-redux).

-This bindings is not simular to classic `react-redux` API.
+This bindings is not similar to classic `react-redux` API.
 If you want to use similar implementation, you can use [preact-small-redux-classic](https://github.com/m18ru/preact-small-redux-classic) package.